scriptotek/alma-slipsomat/README.md

     test filename.xml@nn

-You can even test multple languages in one go by specifying multiple language codes separated by comma like so:
+You can even test multiple languages in one go by specifying multiple language codes separated by comma like so:

     test filename.xml@en,no,nn